MLAB-project/DISPENSER01/README.md

 All key parameters—including extrusion time, gap between extrusions, and the number of repeats—can be set directly using the four buttons on the front panel.
 Material dispensing is controlled by a mechanical foot pedal, enabling hands-free and precise operation.

-The buttons also allows you to select whether you want to use extruder 1 or extruder 2.
+The buttons also allow you to select whether you want to use extruder 1 or extruder 2.

 ## Availability